RyanDeBarros/Quasar/Quasar/res/user_controls.md

 * Scroll with mouse wheel or trackpad.
 * Scroll slower by holding SHIFT.
-* Scroll relative to center of canvas (not mouse cursor) by holding CTRL.
+* Scroll relative to center of canvas (not mouse cursor) by holding ALT.

 ## Fullscreen/Maximize